-Stocked with 200 one-pound trout the week of May 13.
-This is a three-acre stocked lake within the Commonwealth Lake Park in Beaverton, Oregon.
-Commonwealth Park is maintained by Tualatin Hills Park and Rec.
-Amenities include ADA accessible trail, picnic tables, playground, restrooms.
+Warmwater fish should be active.
+This is a three-acre lake within the Commonwealth Lake Park in Beaverton, the park is maintained by Tualatin Hills Park and Rec.
+Amenities include ADA accessible trail, picnic tables, playground and restrooms.

 COTTAGE GROVE RESERVOIR: trout, warmwater species

 Cottage Grove Reservoir is south of Cottage Grove and is open to fishing all year.
 The reservoir was recently stocked with 1,700 trout, including 200 “pounders.”
 Warmwater fish are also available.
 Only Lakeside boat ramp is accessible at the current reservoir elevation.

 Reservoir elevation is about 45 feet below conservation pool and only Mongold low-water boat ramp is currently usable.
 Water levels are tracking very close to the anticipated USACE ‘Rule Curve’.
 The reservoir was stocked Oct.
 10 with 7,000 legal rainbow trout.
 Many of these fish will be holding over in the cooler, deeper water or near drop-offs and other structure, making a fall visit to Detroit Reservoir worthwhile.
 Most kokanee have adopted spawning colors in preparation for their annual spawning run.

 Dexter Reservoir near Lowell is visible from Hwy.
 58. Boat and bank access is available from state and county parks.
 Parking and bank access are also available from the causeway near Lowell.
 Dexter Reservoir was stocked in late September with 4,600 rainbow trout.
 This was the last stocking this season.
 Largemouth bass and some smallmouth are also available to anglers in this reservoir.